StimmeIranischerFrauen/email_repo/README.md

 - `eu_council_and_foreign_ministers.xlsx`

 Please contact the EU council members and the ministers of foriegn affairs of the EU countries listed in the file to urge them for confirmin the resolution with an affirmative vote.

+## Disclosure
+This information is published solely to facilitate lawful, individual communication between citizens and official representatives of countries for the purpose of requesting humanitarian assistance.
+It must not be used for commercial purposes, bulk messaging, spam, or any form of automated outreach.
+If any listed authority requests removal or correction of information, it will be promptly addressed.